Belted Galloway cattle

 Belted Galloway cattle are no longer considered a rare breed in the UK.
 It is well suited to the climate here in Ireland and the breed is also thriving in Australia, Canada, Switzerland and the USA.

-Belted Galloway characteristics & temperament
+Belted Galloway characteristics & size

 Aside from the distinctive white belt (which should contain no black spots) the rest of the body is black, dun or red.
 They are naturally polled.